 Harvard Park Elementary is a PreK- 5th grade public school in Springfield, IL.
-We currently house over 380 students as one of 25 elementary schools in Springfield District 186.
+We currently house close to 500 students as one of 25 elementary schools in Springfield District 186.

 Please explore our website to see our wonderful students and all the exciting events and supports at our school!

 8:30 - 3:00 School Hours

 12:40 - 1:05 2nd & 3rd grade

 Harvard Park officially opens its doors at 8:05 in the morning.
 At this time, students who eat breakfast will proceed immediately to the cafeteria, while students not eating will go to the gymnasium.

 Morning Meeting begins everyday at 8:30.
 This is a brief time to connect as a school, review expectations, and celebrate successes.
 After the meeting students then proceed to their classroom with their assigned teacher.